 Ermita San Nicolas is a pilgrim hospital with about 800 years of hospitality stuck up in its walls.

-“There is no electricity,” Iulio said when I checked in.
+“There is no electricity,” Iulio warned me when I checked in.
 He had blue eyes and blonde hair and perfectly lilting, broken English.
 “There is no wifi and the bathroom is outside.
-At 7:30 we perform a foot washing ritual and then we eat dinner by candlelight.”
+At 7:30 we perform a foot washing ritual, and then we eat dinner by candlelight.”

 An Italian confraternity runs the place, dispatching volunteers to welcome and care for pilgrims.
 All the other people staying there, except three English-speaking girls my age, were Italians.